-Advocacy and lobbying
+Advocacy and Lobbing

-Representing the hospitality sub-sector and tourism sector at all important engagements, meetings, dialogues and committees
+Representing the hospitality sub-sector and tourism sector at all important engagements, meetings, dialogues and committees.

-HAT CEO sits on board of the Association of Tanzanian Employers, and a member of the Advisory Committee for Natural Resources and Tourism.
-The CEO is also a member of the branding committee and national heritage month committee which gives HAT members immidiate information on on going issues of destination branding and national heritage.
+HAT CEO sits on board of the Association of Tanzanian Employers, and a member of the Advisory Committee for Natural Resources and Tourism a member of the branding committee and national heritage month committee which gives HAT members immediate information on ongoing issues of destination branding and tourism diversity initiatives.

-Internal Consultative Meetings
+Organise Internal Consultative Meetings amongst Members

 HAT organizes smaller consultative meetings amongst its members to discuss any issues pertaining to the sector and how to proceed forward.
-These meetings are organized to help members to deal with more specific issues rather than cross cutting issues, that may be affecting only a certain portion of members.
+These meetings are organized to help members to deal with more specific issues rather than cross-cutting issues, that may be affecting only a certain portion of members.

-Source for receiving sub sector and Industry information
+A source for sub-sector and Industry information